particle-iot/docs/src/content/reference/firmware.md

 Parameters:

 - `address`: the 7-bit address of the device to request bytes from
-- `quantity`: the number of bytes to request
+- `quantity`: the number of bytes to request (Max.
+32)
-- `stop`: boolean. true will send a stop message after the request, releasing the bus. false will continually send a restart after the request, keeping the connection active.
+- `stop`: boolean. `true` will send a stop message after the request, releasing the bus. `false` will continually send a restart after the request, keeping the connection active.
+The bus will not be released, which prevents another master device from transmitting between messages.
+This allows one master device to send multiple transmissions while in control.
+If no argument is specified, the default value is `true`.

 Returns: `byte` : the number of bytes returned from the slave device.
+If a timeout occurs, will return `0`.

 ### beginTransmission()